DamianMorozov/DevManuals/Dev/Version control/GIT cheatsheet.md

 ## Revert changes
 ```
-git checkout .                                    -- revert changes made to your working copy
+git checkout .                                    -- revert changes made to your working copy for all directories and files
+git checkout <folder/file>                        -- revert changes made to your working copy for directory/file
 git reset <folder/file>                           -- revert changes made to the index
 git revert <commit 1> <commit 2>                  -- revert a change that you have committed
 git clean -f                                      -- remove untracked files